vaginessa/blog/books/go-cookbook/simple-serialization-for-logging-and-analytics.md

 * allows for simple and efficient implementation

 Here are some most popular available options and why they don't exactly fit the bill:
-* csv - efficient but uses fixed records and not very readable if there are many fields on a single line
+* csv - efficient but uses fixed records; not very readable if there are many fields on a single line
 * json - not very readable
-* protocol buffers - binary so not human readable, needs up-front scheme
+* protocol buffers - binary so unreadable; needs up-front scheme

-I designed and implemented my own format in [siser](https://github.com/kjk/siser) library.
+I designed and implemented my own format in package [siser](https://github.com/kjk/siser) (which stands for Simple Serialization).

 You'll not be surprised by how it looks: